 Epilepsy and Labour

-As the pregnancy reaches the last stage, there will be a lot of questions and concerns arising with regards to the delivery and how the seizures may impact the same.
+As a woman reaches the last stage of her pregnancy and labour is near, she is likely to have a lot of questions and concerns regarding the delivery and how the seizures may impact the same.

 Mostly women who have epilepsy have a vaginal delivery without any risk.
 In case there is a risk of seizure during delivery, or within the next 24 hours, the childbirth needs to happen in a separate maternity unit under the guidance of a consultant.
 This is done to ensure that proper care and facilities are available during the delivery and later.
 This, however, depends on your last seizure and the medications that you are currently taking.

-- Doing breathing exercises could be helpful for pain relief, but they should be done in moderation as it could trigger a seizure.
+- Doing breathing exercises could be helpful for pain relief, but they should be done in moderation as they could trigger a seizure.

 - Women with epilepsy could be given epidurals.